 Learn more about other common reasons for denied workers’ comp claims.

 You have the right to appeal if the insurance company denies your claim.
 The first step is filing a petition with the WCC within two years after you were injured or learned about your occupational disease.
 If the insurance company started paying benefits but then stopped, the two-year time period starts with the last payment.

 Before a formal hearing, you and the insurance company may ask for an informal dispute resolution process with a WCC staff member or an outside mediator.
 A WCC judge may also send the case to mediation.

 If both sides can’t reach an agreement during mediation, your case will proceed to a formal hearing with a workers’ comp judge.
 At the hearing, the judge will hear testimony from witnesses and consider other evidence.
+(Learn more about what to expect at your workers' comp hearing.)
 You should get a decision within 30 days after the hearing.

 If you aren’t happy with the WCC judge’s decision, you can file another appeal within 30 days, this time with the Nebraska Court of Appeals.
 After that, your last option would be to seek an appeal before the Nebraska Supreme Court.

 The workers’ comp appeals process can be complicated and requires detailed knowledge of Nebraska workers’ comp law, the Nebraska Workers’ Compensation Court, and the Nebraska court system in general.
 An experienced workers’ comp attorney can explain the legal procedures and how the rules apply to your situation, help you gather evidence to support your claim, represent you at hearings, and protect your rights throughout the appeals process.
 Learn more about what a good workers’ comp lawyer should do and how much workers’ comp attorneys cost in Nebraska.